samm82/Drasil/code/stable/projectile/projectile_c_p_nol_b_u_v_d/src/python/test/TestSummary.md

 **Source of Expected Output:** The state of the `InputParameters` object after reading the data should match the provided inputs.

-**Rationale:** The InputParameters module should be able to read data correctly when it satisfies all constraints if it is entered using integers.

 ### T:get_input_projectile_went_long

+**Rationale:** The InputParameters module should be able to read data correctly when it satisfies all constraints if it is entered using floating point numbers.

 **Input:**